twcau/OfficeSpaceManager/README.md

   - `Microsoft.Graph`
   - `MicrosoftTeams`

-> All required modules are validated as present, or installed at runtime.
+> All required modules are validated as present, or user is prompted to install at runtime.
+Exchange Online connection and first-time setup are enforced at launch.

 ---